Purpose

 NCCRED aims to: support clinicians to detect and respond to new drug health problems by developing innovative and evidence-based new treatments for drug dependence; build clinical research networks and capacity in the Australian AOD workforce; and implement rapid translation of research findings into effective clinical practice.

-The National Drug Research Institute's research aligns with the United Nations' Sustainable Development Goal 3: 'Ensure healthy lives and promote well-being for all at all ages', and in particular Target 3.5: 'Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol.'
+The National Drug Research Institute's research is consistent with the United Nations' Sustainable Development Goals.
+Specifically, NDRI’s research aligns with Goal 3: 'Ensure healthy lives and promote well-being for all at all ages', and in particular Target 3.5: 'Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol.'
 Individual research projects may also align with other goals and targets, depending on their focus.

 UN Sustainable Development Goals poster